Accessing Files on Web Servers

 Once you have set up synchronization between your local application sources and the application sources on a server, you can create new folders, move, rename, and delete existing files and folders.
 You can also compare files and folders on the server with their local versions.

-Please note, that for the sake of simplicity any file or folder under the project root is referred to as local and any file or folder on the server is referred to as remote, even if the server is installed on your machine.
-For details, see Working with Web Servers: Copying Files.
+For the sake of simplicity, any file or folder in your PhpStorm project is called local and any file or folder on the server is called remote, even if the server is actually installed on your machine.
+For details, see Configuring Synchronization with a Web Server.

 Although PhpStorm supports direct editing of individual non-project files on servers, to get full coding assistance either download the sources from the server and arrange them in a PhpStorm project or upload the local sources to the server.
 In either case, to keep your local and remote sources synchronized, configure automatic upload using the Upload changed files automatically to the default server drop-down list in the Options dialog box.

 Access to servers is controlled through server configurations of the type FTP, FTPS, SFTP, or Local or Mounted Folder.

 - Open the Remote Host tool window by choosing Tools | Deployment | Browse Remote Host or View | Tool Windows | Remote Host on the main menu.

 - Select the required deployment server from the drop-down list.
 The tool window shows a tree view of files and folders under the server root.
 If no relevant server is available in the list, click , and in the Deployment dialog box that opens configure access to the required server.